MasayukiTanaka0412/Uranus-Queen/README.md

 Useage

-1. Set Meeting Info(Title, Date, Venue and Attendees.
+1. Set Meeting Info(Title, Date, Venue,Attendees and Agenda.
 Attendees should be comma separated)

+2. Select Agenda

-2. Add comment by handwriting.
+3. Add comment by handwriting.

-3. Select the entry category (Discussion, Action, Conclusion)
+4. Select the entry category (Discussion, Action, Conclusion)

-4. Select speaker
+5. Select speaker

-5. Touch Add Comment Button
+6. Touch Add Comment Button

-6. The entry is added to the entrylist (Buttom of the screen)
+7. The entry is added to the entrylist (Buttom of the screen)

-7. When meeting is finished, click create minute button
+8. When meeting is finished, click create minute button

-8. All entries are displayed in the RHS of the screen in chronological order
+9. All entries are displayed in the RHS of the screen in chronological order

-9. Select the entry which you wnat to include in a minute and click &lt;
+10. Select the entry which you wnat to include in a minute and click &lt;

-10. Click Publish will show the minute<br/>if you open the site with <a href="http://itunes.apple.com/jp/app/save2pdf-for-ipad/id399758218?mt=8">Save2PDF</a>, you can export the minute as PDF
+11 Click Publish will show the minute<br/>if you open the site with <a href="http://itunes.apple.com/jp/app/save2pdf-for-ipad/id399758218?mt=8">Save2PDF</a>, you can export the minute as PDF

 Contact